 The flows in the larger, high elevation drainages do not fall below 20% MAD throughout the year.
-Water during these low flow periods, therefore, may be available for extractive use, subject to licencing approval.
+Water during the low flow period, therefore, may be available for extractive use, subject to licencing approval.

-Smaller, low elevation drainages fall to between 10% and 20% MAD during the low flow period.
+Smaller, low elevation drainages fall between 10% and 20% MAD during the low flow period.
 The 7-day average low flow falls below 10% MAD.
 Water during the low flow period, therefore, may not be available for extractive use.